mandos/vim-terraform/README.md

 Allow vim-terraform to use a custom path for the terraform binary.
 Defaults to terraform (found in $PATH)

     let g:terraform_binary_path="/usr/local/Cellar/terraform/0.13.5/bin/terraform"

+Allow vim-terraform to nvim-tree-sitter plugin to show syntax higlights and use folds based on tree-sitter nodes.
+To use this feature you have to use NeoVim and install nvim-tree-sitter plugin with tree-sitter-terraform

+    let g:terraform_tree_sitter=1

 - - - -
 ## Updating vim-terraform